LP-Atkins/Mod-Cloud/README.md

 A small app that syncs your server mods via cloud services.
 This application is for Windows only.

-Written in Visual Basic 6 (VB Classic)
+Written in Visual Basic Script using the windows scripting host.

 ## Version Summary:
 * v1.00: Original release.